 Should a product recall happen, the client can quickly view the supply chain of materials that went into a finished good and to which customers the items were sold.
 There’s no need to set up individual items for lot tracking in the system – it is included automatically for full backward traceability.

 Manufacturing companies purchase this type of software because they need to track three types of costs: material, overhead, and labor.
 These costs may be dependent upon the production process type the company is using: Project, Work Center, Batch, Line, or Continuous.
 MRPeasy can handle all of these.

 MRPeasy tracks material through multi-level Bills of Material across multiple Production Sites and locations (bins).
 It tracks fixed and variable costs of equipment and ‘consumable’ items during production.
 And it tracks labor either at the individual or department level to capture costs per unit produced.

 The Production Schedule tracks the work either by the Manufacturing Order or the Operations’ workstations.
 It visually shows which orders are in production and either on time or delayed, and which ones have finished.

 The view is also available in a Gantt Chart breaking out the workstation operations and length of time expected before completion.

-The Production Planning module houses all of the elements required for the builds: BOMs, Routings, and Workstations needed for production.
+The production planning module houses all of the elements required for the builds: BOMs, Routings, and Workstations needed for production.
 However, it is in the Settings module where the user can refine the functionality to match up to the processes used in the business.
 For example, a company selling to retailers may need a ‘Matrix BOM’ to track various similar attributes of goods (color and size, for example).
-This can easily be turned on and reflected in BOM setups.
+This can easily be turned on and reflected in the BOM setups.

 Or a company may have multiple production lines and need to run ‘parallel’ lines to speed up production.
 They may need to track ‘piece’ payments for workers, or material sent out to subcontractors for value-added services.
 They may need forward or backward scheduling of manufacturing orders.
 All of these options can be turned on in MRPeasy.